booktlabs/legal-documents/privacyPolicy.md

 #
 1. **HOW WE COLLECT AND USE INFORMATION**<a name="howwecollectanduseinformation"></a>

-    Capitalized terms that are not defined in this Privacy Policy have the meaning given them in our respective Terms of Use [Hyperlink to SnapCast Terms of Use][Hyperlink toBookt Terms of Use].
+    Capitalized terms that are not defined in this Privacy Policy have the meaning given them in our respective Terms of Use [[Hyperlink to SnapCast Terms of Use]](../terms-of-use).

     Bookt and SnapCast, Corp collect, use, disclose and share your private information for operational business purposes.
 We collect the following types of information about you: